Create your own moon graphic using the languages of your program! Download template here.

 AHSABC offers this training throughout the year and encourages programs to tailor the training to local nations’ parenting practices.
 Embracing Indigenous parenting practices helps families reconnect with their culture and strengthen their parenting skills.
 If your program has not enrolled in this training yet, please contact ecespecialist@ahsabc.com.

-In your dramatic play area, consider adding cultural parenting items from your nation, such as baby moss bags, baby swings, baby belts, Inuit coats (Amautis), wooden baby sleds, and traditional clothing for dolls.
-You can also incorporate items like baby bonnets, cedar hats, and historical archive pictures from your local nation, laminated and posted at the child’s eye level.
-AHS gifted each program a Moss bag made by Metis Elder Linda Vanwirengen.
-Please see attached hand out for planning, send home to families and use to make a cultural display board.
+Baby bonnets, cedar hats, and historical archive pictures from your local nation can be laminated and posted at the children’s eye level.
+AHS gifted each program a Moss bag made by Métis Elder Linda Van Wieringen.
+Please see Moss Bag hand out for planning, send home to families and use to make a cultural display board.

-In the AHS program environment, February is a month to continue Winter teachings and explore topics like sharing, love, and family more closely.
-You can focus on red, associated with these teachings from your local nation(s) and explore other colours on the medicine wheel.
+February is a month to continue Winter themes, along with sharing, love, and family (Family Day) What do your local nations teach on these themes?T he colour red can be a theme, and associated teachings from the medicine wheel.
 Medicine wheel colours may vary depending on the nation.

 In Cree, February is referred to as Mikisiwi-Pisim, the eagle moon.
 In many areas across the province of BC and in other places in Canada, this is the month when eagles are visible in large numbers due to it being mating season.